fellinga/node-red-contrib-ui-countdown-timer-switch/README.md

 Each button has a label with a number that indicates how long the switch stays on (in minutes).
 Click one of those buttons and the switch will be on for the specific amount of time.

+### Input

+The countdown can be activated via an incoming message if it has a property countdown.
+The value of msg.countdown must be a number in minutes.
+The switch will stay on for the specified amount of time.
+A msg.countdown with a value of 0 turns the switch off.

 ## History